decodings/Auto-Snitcher/README.md

-# auto_snitcher
+Create a folder called "Blacklist".
-will update soon but enjoy the free cfbm method and captcha bypass
+Other instructions are commented in the code.

-selling bypass for this for $500 contact info in about me
+For help DM me.
+(Contact info in about me.)